jun-low/issue-tracker/README.md

 1. Run `npm run dev:server` or `npm start` for a dev server.
 The server will start running on `http://localhost:3000`.

-2. In a separate terminal window, direct to the `app/client` and run the Angular application by typing Navigate to `http://localhost:4200/`.
+2. In a separate terminal window, direct to the `app/client` and run the Angular application by typing `ng serve`.
+Open the browser and navigate to `http://localhost:4200/`.

 ### Running unit tests